BLCM/DataDumper/README.md

    filter out various objects which are likely to be "noise" in the results.
 You'll probably want to run it with `-c`/`--clean` to turn on all of these.
     1. If you do have objects you want to manually dump, hop into the game and do so.
+       You can make use of the `Makeup Dumps` mode, if you want to use control files such as describe above in the `check_undumped.py` section.
-       Once you've exited the game, concatenate the new `Launch.log` to the end of your `Launch.log-data_dumps` file, and re-run `categorize_data.py`
+    2. Once you've exited the game, concatenate the new `Launch.log` to the end of your `Launch.log-data_dumps` file, and re-run `categorize_data.py`
 9. Copy `resources/enums.dat` into the same directory as the scripts you've been running, and then run `generate_blcmm_data.py` - this will generate OE-compatible